Test my tree!

 What will this cost?

-Canadian for-profit businesses: $30 / tree
+Canadian for-profit businesses: To be determined

 Why are fees higher for non-Canadians?